Senate Dems: Republicans’ words aren’t enough to address police brutality, racial justice

 So far, Senate Republican leader Mitch McConnell has been silent about plans for legislation to address the racial justice and police brutality – despite senators from both parties speaking out on the floor.

-“We can’t begin to make progress if the republican leader and the republican majority won’t even let us try or address these issues in a legislative manner,” says Schumer.
+“We can’t begin to make progress if the republican leader and the Republican majority won’t even let us try or address these issues in a legislative manner,” said Schumer.

 But Republicans are also speaking out about racial justice and police brutality, with Texas senators Ted Cruz and John Cornyn joining the conversation.

-“We are having some meetings behind closed doors to talk about what makes sense,” says Cornyn.
-“We need that in depth studying and expertise and those recommendations, so we can then task legislation that makes sense.”
+“We are having some meetings behind closed doors to talk about what makes sense,” said Cornyn.
+“We need that in-depth studying and expertise and those recommendations, so we can then task legislation that makes sense.”

 But Cornyn says passing any legislation right now is too soon.